tueftler/doget/README.md

 Including subdirectories
 ------------------------
-Te following will include the `Dockerfile` from the subdirectory `7.0` rather than from the repository root.
+The following will include the `Dockerfile` from the subdirectory `7.0` rather than from the repository root.

 ```dockerfile
 FROM debian:jessie